OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

 arras_render --host <minicoord-running-host> --port 8888 --rdl <scene.rdla> -s <sessiondef-name> --num-mcrt 2 --current-env
 ```

-In this case, -s specified sessiondef file name of above sessiondef example (but without extension .sessiondef).<br>
-This sessiondef file should be located in ${rel_root}/sessions/.<br>
+In this example, the `-s` setting specified the sessiondef file name, but without the extension ".sessiondef".
+The sessiondef file should be located in ${rel_root}/sessions/.

-Actually, --num-mcrt overwrite the "arrayExpand" field of "mcrt".
-So this sessiondef file can be used for
-other --num-mcrt numbers as well.<br>
+Additionally the `--num-mcrt` setting overwrites the "arrayExpand" field of "mcrt" object.
+So this sessiondef file can be used with other `--num-mcrt` numbers as well.

-You can use multiple `--rdl` options. arras_render reads multiple rdl files by specified order.
+Multiple `--rdl` options can be set as well.  arras_render reads multiple rdl files in the order specified.

 ## Scene Data for Multi-machine rendering
-There are 2 important rules you should understand for multi-machine rendering.
+There are two important rules to understand for multi-machine rendering.

 The first one is related to the remote disk mount on the backend hosts.

-We create sceneContext data at the client process and send it to the backend computation by message.
-Backend computations receive them and try to reconstruct scenes based on the received message.
-If this received message includes separate data located on the server and pointed by the filename path for example,
-backend computation needs to open that file properly based on the filename path.
-In order to do this, all the data need to locate at the same location from all backend computations.<br>
-This is easy to achieve by locating the data to the remote disk which mount to each host by the same name.
-For example, scene data is saved into a remote disk. and that remote disk is mounted to /work/scene on each host.

-Under this environment, all backend computations can access the destination data by the same filename path.
+SceneContext data is created at the client process and then sent o the backend computation via message.
+Backend computations receive the message and try to reconstruct scenes based on the received message data.
+If the received message includes separate data located on the server and pointed by a filename path, for example, then the backend computation needs to open that file properly based on the filename path.
+In order to do this, all the data needs to be located at the same location from all the backend computations.
+This is easy to achieve by locating the data to a remote disk which is mounted to each host with the same name.
+For example, scene data is saved on to a remote disk which is mounted to /work/scene on each host.
+With this example environment, all backend computations can access the destination data using the same filename path.

-The next rule is you should use an absolute path for file information in your scene and should **NOT** use a relative path.
-If you use a relative path like "./geomA" in your scene, backend computation tries to open the file using "./geomA".
-But probably the current directory is not the same and backend computation can not open the file and fail.
-You should use an absolute path for all filename information in your scene.
+The next rule is to use an absolute path for file information in your scene and to **NOT** use a relative path.
+If a relative path like "./geomA" is in the scene, the backend computation will try to to open the file using "./geomA".
+However, it's likely that the current directory is *not* the same and therefore the backend computation cannot open the file and will fail.
+Therefore it's recommended to use an absolute path for all filename information in the scene.

 ## Command-line options
-Use just execute **arras_render** without any command-line options to display the full list.
-(The full command-line options include DWA-specific options but are not explained here.)<br>
+Running `arras_render` without any command-line options will display the full list of options (including DWA-specific options which are not covered here).

-The followings are the options we use with
-[minicoord](../../../developer-reference/arras/distributed-arras/#coordinator) environment and **Local** mode.
+The following described the options used with the [minicoord]({{ "/developer-reference/arras/distributed-arras/#coordinator" | absolute_url }}) environment and **Local** mode.

 ```bash
 $ arras_render